 Young kids can learn so much from playing in the company of other kids!
-But many parents are wondering how they can beef up toddlers’ and preschoolers’ social skills, especially after a long period of not interacting with many other kids.
+But some parents may be wondering how they can beef up toddlers’ and preschoolers’ social skills when their little ones are on summer break or haven’t started school/daycare yet.

 Then around age 4 or older, kids begin to move into cooperative play, where they are interested in working together with others toward a common goal, or following/establishing rules to make an interactive game work.